bmake/gitDeploy/README.md

 # gitDeploy

-Script to deploy an applications when a commit in github appears.
-Reliased via Github Webhooks

-Upload to remote server via (s)ftp is handlet by [PHPloy](https://github.com/banago/PHPloy)
+Php Script for deployment of an github repository when a commit is made.
+Upload via (s)ftp to a remote server is handeled by [PHPloy](https://github.com/banago/PHPloy).

 ## Requirments